 Get Legal Advice Regarding IID Usage in California

 You have to blow into your IID every time you start your vehicle and frequently while you are driving.
 This requirement can quickly become frustrating for drivers.
 Make sure you take proactive steps to prevent a DUI conviction and IID installation by reaching out to the Simmrin Law Group.
-Call us at (310) 997-4688 or complete our online contact form to learn more about how we can help.
+Contact us today to learn more about how we can help.